 GUI field Description Product name Enter the name of the product.
 This name will precede Administrator Login in the title on the login page of the web-based manager.
 Product icon Click Change to browse for the product icon.
-The icon should be in .ico format, and 16 pixels wide x16 pixels tall in size.
-Click Reset to return to the default setting.
+The image must meet the following requirements: Use the .ico file format.
+Image dimensions must be 16 x 16 pixels.
+To return to the default setting, click Reset.
 Top logo Click Change to upload a graphic that will appear at the top of all pages in the web-based manager.
-The image's dimensions must be 460 pixels wide by 36 pixels tall.
+Image dimensions must be 460 x 36 pixels in size.
 For best results, use an image with a transparent background.
 Non-transparent backgrounds will not blend with the underlying theme graphic, resulting in a visible rectangle around your logo graphic.
-Uploading a graphic overwrites the current graphic.
-The FortiVoice Gateway does not retain previous or default graphics.
-If you want to revert to the current graphic, use your web browser to save a backup copy of the image to your management computer, enabling you to upload it again at a later time.

-GUI field Description Click Reset to return to the default setting.
-Default UI language Select the default language for the display of the web-based manager.
-You can configure a separate language preference for each administrator account.
-For details, see Configuring administrator accounts on page 24.
-Default theme Select the default theme for the web-based manager GUI.
+GUI field Description The FortiVoice Gateway does not save a backup copy of your image.
+Make sure to save a backup copy of the image on your management computer to allow you to upload an image again at a later time, if necessary.
+To return to the e default setting, click Reset .
+Default UI language You can confi ault language for the display of the web-based manager. gure a separate language preference for each administrator etails, see Configuring administrator accounts on page 25.
+Default theme Select the defa ault theme for the web-based manager GUI.